gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 #### Terraform Planner and Applier

 The Terraform Planner task definition and Terraform Applier task definition are very similar.
-They allow CI jobs to plan and apply terraform and terragrunt code.
-These tasks run in the same [docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/deploy-runner) as the AMI builder
+They allow CI jobs to plan and apply Terraform and Terragrunt code.
+These tasks run in the same [Docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/deploy-runner) as the AMI builder.